KenKundert/quantiphy/doc/user.rst

     ...     q = Quantity('tweed')
     ... except QuantiPhyError as e:
     ...     print(str(e))
-    tweed: not a valid number.
+    'tweed': not a valid number.

 The alternative would be to catch each error individually: